Ahtwelay/native-app/README.md

 # native_app

-A native app Project that use flutter language that use google services like location and publishing to google playstore
+A native app flutter Project  that use

+SQL Lite

+google services like location and.

 ## Getting Started
 To test my project ,you must do the following　instruction